junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "The witches were dead, the spell should already lifted in your sleep.
 I don't see the necessity to burn it."
 Cas says, in a matter-of-fact tone.

 "But it's still witchy stuff, man!"
-Dean eyes it cautiously, walking around it as if it's contaminating the air in its three-feet surrounding, "I don't know, maybe if someone trips over it and gets hexed again or something?"
+Dean eyes it cautiously, walking around it as if it's contaminating the air in its three-feet surrounding, "I don't know, just in case someone trips over it and gets hexed again or something?"

 Cas answers with a light "Hmm", with his eyes locked on it.
 Deep in thought.